Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Results

 We analyze whether specific components are differentially important for specific task types.
 Figure~\ref{fig:exp3_heatmap} shows the score drop heatmap across all model-condition-benchmark combinations.
 Across all conditions, we observe three patterns:

-\textbf{Mathematical reasoning (GSM8K)} is the most fragile capability: it collapses to 0\% under nearly all group ablations in both models, indicating it requires the full model to function.
+\textbf{Mathematical reasoning (GSM8K)} is the most fragile capability in these evaluations: its score falls to 0\% under nearly all group ablations in both models, indicating high sensitivity to structural removal on the evaluated sample.

-\textbf{Commonsense reasoning (HellaSwag)} shows the most asymmetric response: removing attention has a substantially smaller effect than removing the alternative component in both models (Qwen: $-$.175 vs.\ $-$.248; Falcon: $-$.143 vs.\ $-$.247), suggesting that commonsense knowledge is more dependent on the recurrent/linear pathway.
+\textbf{Commonsense reasoning (HellaSwag)} shows the most asymmetric response: removing attention has a substantially smaller effect than removing the alternative component in both models (Qwen: $-$.175 vs.\ $-$.248; Falcon: $-$.143 vs.\ $-$.247), suggesting greater dependence on the recurrent/linear pathway under these interventions.

 \textbf{Factual discrimination (TruthfulQA)} is the most robust to ablation, with drops of $<$6\% in most conditions and even slight \textit{improvements} in Falcon under SSM-off (+4.1\%), possibly reflecting reduced model confidence in misleading completions.